Search

 Jim: (laughs)

 Kim: And he just puts the boat in reverse and said, “Ah, let’s go get it.”
-And so, I’m knowing that this is the equivalent of fishing with a twig and a thread tied to a pine needle.
+And so I’m knowing that this is the equivalent of fishing with a twig and a thread tied to a pine needle.
 This fish can break all that in a moment.
 He doesn’t know he’s caught yet.
-And so, my challenge is to keep him thinking he’s in charge, and I’m just going to annoy you until I can feel you turn and stop swimming away and start swimming toward.
+And so my challenge is to keep him thinking he’s in charge and I’m just gonna annoy you until I can feel you turn and stop swimming away and start swimming toward.
 And that’s exactly what we did.
-And it took about 30 minutes, we could feel him coming up.
-Everyone on the boat is standing behind me.
-Nobody’s talking.
-No one’s even breathing.
+And it took about 20 minutes.
+And we’re just annoying you with this tiny tackle and to shorten up the story, it took about 30 minutes.
+We could feel him coming up.
+Everyone on the boat is standing behind me, nobody’s talking, no one’s even breathing.
 We’re just all, “Let us see it.
-God let us see it.”
-And finally, it gives.
+God, let us see it. ” And finally, it gives, and as it rises up, it breaks the surface of the water and the guide just comes undone.
+And he said, “Are you kidding me?
+This is amazing.
+You just caught a giant halibut on that gear.”

 Jim: (laughs)

-Kim: But it did.
-Nice job.
-And what rose next to the boat was a five foot long, probably 150-to-200-pound fish that still didn’t know it was caught.
+Kim: “That shouldn’t have worked, but it did.
+Nice job.”
+And what rose next to the boat was a five-foot-long, probably 150 to 200-pound fish, that still didn’t know it was caught.

 Kim: 25-pound line.